openid/SIOPv2/openid-connect-self-issued-v2-1_0.md

 To prevent duplication, registration parameters MUST be passed either in `registration` or `registration_uri` parameters or `request` or `request_uri` parameters.
 Therefore, when `request` or `request_uri` parameters are NOT present, and RP is NOT using OpenID Federation 1.0 Automatic Registration to pass entire registration metadata, `registration` or `registration_uri` parameters MUST be present in the request.
 When `request` or `request_uri` parameters are present, `registration` or `registration_uri` parameters MUST be included in either of those parameters.

-Since it is an Implicit Flow response, `nonce` Claim MUST be present.
+`nonce` Claim MUST be present.

 Other parameters MAY be sent.
 Note that all Claims are returned in the ID Token.

 The entire URL MUST NOT exceed 2048 ASCII characters.

-The following is a non-normative example HTTP 302 redirect response by the RP, which triggers the User Agent to make an Authentication Request to the Self-Issued OP (with line wraps within values for display purposes only):
+The following is a non-normative example HTTP 302 redirect request by the RP which triggers the User Agent to make an Authentication Request to the Self-Issued OP in a same-device flow (with line wraps within values for display purposes only):

 ```
   HTTP/1.1 302 Found